-Cruise and Boating Accidents
+Cruise and Boating Accident Lawyers

 Pilots of recreational boats and personal watercraft have a duty to pilot their craft with reasonable care, have speed limits and other requirements, as do cruise ships and commercial vessels like fishing crafts.
 With regard to cruise ships, many cruise lines require passengers to sign lengthy and often confusing contracts, which can be confusing for someone injured in a related accident to decipher when facing a personal injury suit.